BurAndBY/JBGWiki/restoring-original-files.md

 ![](/assets/image_(28).png)

-After that, Steam will verify all files in the folder and then your game should be back to normal.
+After that, Steam will verify all files in the folder and redownload any modified files.
+Then your game should be back to normal.